You’ve probably heard of mindfulness meditation before.

 Mindfulness can be a tool to help you experience thoughts and emotions with balance and acceptance.

-This balanced mindset that is the result of consistent mindfulness can also decrease job burnout, improve attention, and improve sleep.
+For example, consistent mindfulness can decrease job burnout, improve attention, and improve your quality of sleep.

 How Can Mindfulness Help With Speech Therapy?